KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 Fragmentation can therefore be evidence of laundering only when the dispersed pieces reassemble into a rare prior structure.
 The audit does not infer dependence from fragments alone.

+### Fabrication-Era Note

+Synthetic media makes self-held records cheaply fabricable, by anyone, in any direction.
+The protocol's design answer is structural: evidentiary weight scales with the **independence of the timestamping party**.
+Self-held documents carry the least weight; platform server-side dates more; third-party institutional deposits (DOIs) more still; cryptographic attestations (OpenTimestamps) the most, being fabrication-resistant by construction.
+This cuts symmetrically: the author's record draws its strength from living on servers he does not control and could not retro-write — and no counterparty can retro-write their past into such servers either.
+Undated and self-held material, from any party, is weighed accordingly.

 ## 4 · The Classification Tiers

 Every audited finding receives exactly one tier.
 The tiers operate symmetrically: they can rule for the author, against the author, or partially.

 - **Tier 1 — Direct priority evidence.** The author's dated public record contains the term, structure, cadence, or method before the later example, and the three-prong test is satisfied.
 - **Tier 2 — Signature-density adjacency.** The later example shares a dense cluster of unusual features (per §3) with favorable timing, but one prong is incomplete.
 - **Tier 3 — Independent or parallel emergence.** A comparable formulation appears elsewhere first or contemporaneously; the author's version remains independently developed and structurally distinct. *This tier is not a loss: it documents distinctness while declining the dependence claim.
-(Registered instance-class: the "Platonic Space / ingressing minds" adjacency — the counterpart's preprint circulation precedes the author's formal systematization; the author's earlier pre-system anchors may support reclassification only if a deeper dated anchor is produced.)*
+(Registered instance-class: the "Platonic Space / ingressing minds" adjacency — the counterpart's preprint circulation precedes the author's formal systematization.
+The author's deep emanationist record, documented from 2012–2013 onward, secures the independence and priority of his own formation; reclassification of the counterpart-relation toward Tier 1–2 would additionally require a dated pre-2025 anchor for the specific agential-ingress cluster, as distinct from emanationism generally, which is ancient commons.)*
 - **Tier 4 — Zeitgeist / ambient uptake.** The feature is broad enough to reflect wider discourse; no individual attribution is asserted.
 - **Tier 5 — Open / unresolved.** The pattern is noted; the record is insufficient to classify.
 Open entries are preserved, dated, and revisited as recovery improves.